prysmaticlabs/prysm/README.md

 ## Transaction Generator

 Work in Progress.
 To track our current draft of the tx generator cli spec, visit this [link](https://docs.google.com/document/d/1YohsW4R9dIRo0u5RqfNOYjCkYKVCmzjgoBDBYDdu5m0/edit?usp=drive_web&ouid=105756662967435769870).
+Generating test transactions on a local network will allow for benchmarking of tx throughput within our system.

 ## Becoming a Collator

+Our system outlined below follows the [Minimal Sharding Protocol](https://ethresear.ch/t/a-minimal-sharding-protocol-that-may-be-worthwhile-as-a-development-target-now/1650) as outlined by Vitalik on ETHResearch where any actor can submit collation headers via the SMC, but only a selected committee of notaries is allowed to vote on collations in each period.
+Notaries are in charge of data availability checking and consensus is reached upon a collation header receiving >= 2/3 votes in a period.

-To deposit ETH and join as a collator in the Sharding Manager Contract, run the following command:
+To deposit ETH and join as a notary in the Sharding Manager Contract, run the following command:

 ```
-geth sharding-collator --deposit --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
+geth sharding --notary --deposit --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
 ```

-This will extract 100ETH from your account balance and insert you into the SMC's collator pool.
-Then, the program will listen for incoming block headers and notify you when you have been selected as an eligible collator for a certain shard in a given period.
-Once you are selected, the collator will request collations created by proposer nodes.
-We will need to run a proposer node concurrently in a separate terminal window as follows:
+This will extract 100ETH from your account balance and insert you into the SMC's notaries.
+Then, the program will listen for incoming block headers and notify you when you have been selected as to vote on proposals for a certain shard in a given period.
+Once you are selected, your sharding client will download collation information to check for data availability on vote on proposals that have been submitted via the `addHeader` function on the SMC.

+Concurrently, you will need to run another client that is tasked with processing transactions into collations and submitting them to the SMC via the `addHeader` function.

-## Becoming a Proposer
+## Running a Collation Proposal Client

 ```
-geth sharding-proposer --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
+geth sharding --proposer --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
 ```

-Proposers are tasked with processing pending transactions into blobs within collations.
-They are responsible for submitting proposals (collation headers) to collators currently assigned to a period along with an ETH bid.
+This client is tasked with processing pending transactions into blobs within collations by serializing data into collation bodies.
+It is responsible for submitting proposals (collation headers) to the SMC via the `addHeader` function.

-Collators then subscribe to incoming proposals and fetch the collation headers that offer the highest ETH deposit.
-Once a collator issues a commitment to a certain proposal, the proposer can be confident the collator will download the body.
-After this countersigning occurs, the collator can add the collation header to the Sharding Manager Contract.

-Once this is done, the full, end-to-end phase 1 sharding example is complete and another iteration can occur.

 # Making Changes